onuryukselen/debrowser/README.md

     * **Treatment:** treatment
     * **Batch:** batch

-Please adjust PCA controls (which is located between two PCA plots) as listed below.
+* Please adjust PCA controls (which is located between two PCA plots) as listed below:

     * **Text On/Off:** On
     * **Select legend:** color